philippmeisberger/pam-fingerprint/README.md

 PAM Fingerprint
 ===============

-PAM Fingerprint is a Linux Pluggable Authentication Module (PAM) for fingerprint authentication.
+PAM Fingerprint is a Linux Pluggable Authentication Module (PAM) for password-less fingerprint authentication.
 It uses the ZhianTec ZFM-20 fingerprint sensor (known as "Arduino fingerprint sensor") in conjunction with the PyFingerprint library <https://github.com/bastianraschke/pyfingerprint>.

+Per default the password authentication is set as fallback in case no fingerprint sensor is connected.
+Two-factor authentication is also possible.
+The module has to be configured by the `pamfingerprint-conf` program.
+To simulate an authentication process the `pamfingerprint-check` program can be used.

 Installation
 ------------